afborchert/astl-tanach/README.md

 ```

 This representation permits simple analysis like finding verses
 with particular tropes.
-Following examples finds all verses in
+Following examples finds all verses with
-a particular text with a shalshelet:
+a shalshelet in a particular text:

 ```
 attribution rules {